jpsglouzon/structurexplor/README.md

 *An interactive plateform to explore structural features of RNA secondary structures*

-structureXploR is based on the super-n-motifs model and it is design to run on Windows, OSX and most linux distribution (64 bit).
+structureXploR is based on the super-n-motifs model and it is design to run on Windows, OSX and most linux distribution.

 ### How to install and run structureXploR ###

-Download, install and run the latest version of R [here](https://cloud.r-project.org/bin/windows/base).
+Download, install and run the latest version of R [here](https://cloud.r-project.org/).

 **Run structureXploR in R console**:

-`install.packages("shiny")`

-`shiny::runGitHub("structurexplor","jpsglouzon")`
+`source('/pathTo/runStructurexplor.R')`

-Note: The first execution may take some times.
+Note: The first execution of structurexplor required the installation of all the necessary libraries.
+This may take some times.

 ### Post suggestions or issues
 Please report suggestions or issues [here](https://github.com/jpsglouzon/structurexplor/issues)